jul-fls/Plex-Show-Subtitles-On-Rewind/README.md

   * If you rewind longer than a specified threshold (60 seconds default)
   * If you fast forward at any point
 * **Use Preferred Subtitles**: In the `settings.ini` file, you can configure how it will choose which subtitle track to display.

-# Additional Features & Modes

-* **Play/Pause button Double & Triple Click hotkey actions**: Manually toggle subtitles, or toggle rewind monitoring overall
-   - Note: Because of how the Apple TV's Plex app works, these hotkeys can only be triggered if the media is paused first.
-This is not an issue on the mobile apps.
-* **Manually Only Mode**: The app will not automatically enable subtitles on rewind.
-Instead you can just use the double or triple click hotkeys
-* **Coming Soon: Subtitles Always On Mode**: Automatically enable subtitles whenever you start watching anything.
-* **Coming Soon: Remember Subtitles Per TV Show Mode**: It will remember when you manually enable subtitles while watching a particular show, and automatically enable subtitles whenever you start watching any other episodes of that show

 ## Frequently Asked Questions:
 ### **Q:** Do I need to install this on every device where I'm watching?